eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

 ---
-title: The J-Link debugging Eclipse plug-in
+title: The SEGGER J-Link debugging plug-in
 permalink: /debug/jlink/

+summary: How to run Eclipse debug sessions using the SEGGER J-Link.

 comments: true